 At POPS in Arcadia, you can’t miss the 66-foot giant pop bottle sculpture and you won’t want to miss a hefty serving of chicken-fried steak washed down with your choice of more than 650 flavors of soda.
 Built in Weatherford in 2006, Lucille’s Roadhouse accompanies its chicken-fried steak with mashed potatoes, gravy and a bit of history.
 The business is a tribute to the late Lucille “Mother of the Mother Road” Hamons, who for many years operated an historic Provine gas station on Route 66 just east of Weatherford.

 In the area:

-In Vinita, stop in to sample wines, meads and hard cider at Summerside Vineyards & Winery.
-The iconic Round Barn in Arcadia, built in 1898, is the only wooden round barn in Oklahoma and boasts exhibits and a gift shop inside.
+Built in 1898, the iconic Round Barn in Arcadia is the only wooden round barn in Oklahoma and boasts exhibits and a gift shop inside.
 The Stafford Air & Space Museum in Weatherford offers a look at one of the few actual Titan II rocket launch vehicles on display as well as many fascinating artifacts from the Smithsonian.